RedditRecs

 Reddit Icon

-jaamgans • about 2 months ago
+jaamgans • 3 months ago

 all the current garmins have pretty much the same level of wellness.
 Though would say from a style and health perspective maybe the venerable venu 3 or the newer venu x1 (but may be overkill) is your best option.
 They have some additional features not all the other models have including ecg and baseline temp monitoring (there are others that offer the same but have way more fitness features)- but if that isn't required the virtually any current model.